Cincinnati vs. SMU NCAA Football Odds, Plays and Insights | November 20, 2021

 SMU Stats and Trends

-- SMU is 5-4 against the spread and 8-2 overall when the team puts up more than 16.2 points.
+- SMU is 5-4 against the spread and 8-2 overall when the team notches more than 16.2 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.